7 Natural Ways To Reduce Stress In Less Than 10 Minutes

 People in Russia and Scandinavia have been taking advantage of this miracle to treat distress, fatigue, and depression for centuries.

 Sometimes called the arctic root or the golden root, Rohdiola’s root contains more than 140 active ingredients.
 Two of the most potent of these ingredients are rosavin and salidroside which have been shown to be very effective in reducing stress and fatigue.

 To test the effects of Rhodiola, one study involving 101 people with life and work-related stress took 400mg of Rhodiola extract per day for four weeks.

 Participants of the study showed improvements in symptoms of stress, anxiety, and exhaustion after just three days.
 And these improvements continued throughout the study.

 Another separate study showed that Rhodiola is equally effective against burnout.

-Indeed, in addition to stress, fatigue, and burnout, this wonder herb is useful against lung infections, headaches, weakness, muscle recovery, and many other ailments.
+Indeed, in addition to stress reduction, fatigue issues, and burnout, this wonder herb is useful against lung infections, headaches, weakness, muscle recovery, and many other ailments.

 This is not medical advice, so make sure to consult your doctor.

 Natural Way #2: Trauma Releasing Exercises For Stress and PTSD